chriscohen/codeception-drupal-content-types/README.md

 GlobalFields are keyed by machine name (this should be the same name as the machine name of the Drupal field) and the values are the same as they would be if they were declared for the fields of a content type (see below).

+### GlobalExtras ###

+As with GlobalFields above, you can define extras that will be used across all of the content types on the site.
+This is useful if you always want to fill out the published status of a node no matter what type it is, for example.
+See the "extras" section below for more.

 ### ContentTypes

 Each content type should be keyed according to its machine name (although this is just a hint as machineName takes care